W. Michael Reisman Distinguished Lecture on International Law and DiplomacyEvent offered by:

 - Lecture / Panel

 The inaugural W. Michael Reisman Distinguished Lecture on International Law and Diplomacy will be from 6:00pm to 8:00pm on Tuesday, October 25th at the Auditorium at PricewaterhouseCoopers located at 300 Madison Avenue.
-You can regsiter for this event on Eventbrite (link: here) or by contacting [email protected]
+You can register for this event on Eventbrite or by contacting [email protected].

 We are delighted to be joined by Professor Harold Hongju Koh, Sterling Professor of International Law at Yale Law School and former Legal Advisor at the U.S. Department of State.
 Professor Koh has twice argued on behalf of Ukraine at the International Court of Justice against the actions of Russia, once in 2017 and again in 2022.